• Skip to primary navigation

 Will instant potatoes work?

-While instant potatoes are tasty and a nice shortcut from time to time, I don't recommend using instant potatoes in this recipe because it relies on the texture of fresh spuds that are oven-baked and then mashed.
+I don't recommend using instant potatoes in this recipe because it relies on the texture of fresh spuds that are oven-baked and then mashed.

 What's the best way to bake the potatoes?